potiuk/airflow/README.md

 The issues created here are created from the reports raised via the `security@airflow.apache.org` mailing list and copied here by the security team members.

+Note that at various points we are responding to the reporter with the information about our assessment of the issue.
+We are using [canned responses](canned-responses.md) to handle some common cases, so consult the responses if you want to send a response.

-The process of handling issue looks as follows
+The process of handling issue looks as follows:

 1) The reporter reports the issue to `security@airflow.apache.org` or `security@apache.org` (in the latter case the security team of the Apache Software Foundation will forward the issue to the Airflow security